KaidoSo/cocktails-milestone-3/README.md

 #### Guidance

-I received some assistance on this project from Tutor group in Code Institute when getting stuck on certain aspects of the site and unable to reach solution on my own.
+I received some advice on tehcnical aspects with this project from Tutor group in Code Institute when getting stuck and unable to reach solution on my own.
+Mentored by Spencer Barriball.

 ## Disclaimer